E-commerce

 • Poorly qualified traffic: teams think they are fixing the interface when the marketing promise is misaligned.

-The hidden cost of fragmentation
+The hidden cost of dispersion

 The false comfort of generic best practices